 When we first checked it out it was when we were riding the Mae Hong Son Loop, one of the best motorbike circuits in Southeast Asia.

-We kept coming back again and again, and recently spent another week chilling in our favourite place in Thailand.
+We kept coming back again and again and recently spent another week chilling in our favourite place in northern Thailand.

 There are dozens of incredible activities in Pai, but we’ve managed to narrow it down to these ultimate activities.

-Every night the main street of Pai fills up with food vendors and market stalls selling everything from your quintessential hippie clothing and jewellery, to personalised post cards.
+Every night the main street of Pai fills up with street food vendors and market stalls selling everything from your quintessential hippie clothing and jewelry to personalized postcards.

 Even if you’re not into shopping though, you still need to spend just about every night making the most of Pai’s Walking Street, especially if you’re hungry.

-The selection of culinary delights is quite varied; sushi, Indian food, barbecued meats, fresh fruit smoothies and deep fried everything.
+The selection of street food is quite varied; sushi, Indian food, barbecued meats, fresh fruit smoothies, and deep-fried everything.
 You certainly won’t go hungry!

-Everyone ends up at the street market most nights so the people watching is great.
+Everyone ends up at the night market most nights so the people-watching is great.
 Just watch out for first-time scooter riders who have no concept of how to drive.
 Entertaining, but dangerous!